 The Women and Public Policy Program provides stipends to graduate students for field placements that focus on closing gender gaps.
-Over the past decade, WAPPP has supported over 116 students to work in 48 different countries including Afghanistan, Colombia, India, Jordan, Liberia, Nepal, South Africa and the United States.
+Over the past decade, WAPPP has supported over 130 students to work in at least 48 different countries including Afghanistan, Colombia, India, Jordan, Liberia, Nepal, South Africa and the United States.

 WAPPP summer interns have worked across sectors—in non-profits, government agencies and socially responsible enterprises—as trainers, policy analysts, speech writers and researchers.
 WAPPP offers up to $7,000 in support of a gender-focused project, internship, or research agenda that takes place for a minimum of eight-weeks during the summer.